 Developing textiles is an intensive and expensive process.
 We receive subsidies from the government, the Province of Noord-Brabant and the City of Tilburg, which we use to cover part of our makers’ lab costs.
 This enables us to make working in the TextielLab as accessible as possible.
-We cover approximately 35% of the total costs per project.
-If you work for a client, we cover 15% of the total costs per project.
-For young talent (graduating students), the lab pays 50% of the total costs.
-If your project is already subsidised elsewhere, we charge the full rate per development day.
-This is to avoid the same project being subsidised multiple times.
+We support makers by reimbursing a part of the development costs.
+If you come to work for a client or if your project is partly supported by a subsidy, we cover 35% of the total costs per project.
+If you come to develop your own work, without a client and without a subsidy, we will cover 65% of the total costs.
+And for young talent (graduating students), the lab contributes 80% of the total costs.

 Click here for an indication of the cost for each technique: